 Leg or knee lifts

 Leg lifts, sometimes called knee lifts, strengthen the muscles through the lower legs and are good for increasing mobility and range of motion around the hips.
-This is important for Mom or Dad because of the higher risk of falls and hip fractures associated with aging.
+This is important because of the higher risk of falls and hip fractures associated with aging.

 1. While sitting up straight in the chair, plant your feet flat on the floor shoulder-width apart.